-PBHL-H 450 Health Systems Around the World: Understanding England's National Health Service on resource availability and student demand.
-May be repeated for credit.
+PBHL-H 450 Health Systems Around the World: Understanding England's National Health Service (3 cr.)

-(3 cr.)
 This course provides an in-depth introduction to a global model for health services delivery and provides students with the opportunity to compare and contrast systems in England and the United States.
 Participants will spend substantial time out in the field visiting Londonarea health facilities, historical sites, and universities.

-PBHL-H 455 Topics in Public Health (1-3 cr.)
 Extensive discussion of selected topics in public health.
-The topic may change from semester to semester, based
+The topic may change from semester to semester, based on resource availability and student demand.